Judy95/Judy95/README.md

 Aspiring trainee software engineer
 ----------------------------------

 I am a healthcare worker aspiring to become software engineer.
 Around two months ago I decided to start learning coding which I find fascinating.
-I joined ZeroToMastery platform in order to explore the world of programming.
+I joined ZeroToMastery platform in order to explore the world of programming

 * 🌍  I'm based in Portsmouth
 * ✉️  You can contact me at [judyzisch@gmail.com](mailto:judyzisch@gmail.com)